rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/awx_scm_guidelines.md

 This section covers the basics for your AWX project.
 It is absolutely important that you start with these as an absolute bare minimum.
 While you will be forking/cloning off of `infrastructure/ansible-awx-template` and using that as the starting point, the next few sections will explain the basic structure and basic design principals.

+You should begin by starting from the [Infrastructure Ansible AWX Template](https://git.resf.org/infrastructure/ansible-awx-template).

 ### Root Structure

 The general structure will always start from this: